supermario/elm-pkg-js/proposal.md

 */
 ```

-If the package uses no ports, there is an empty annotation:
+If the package uses no ports, then an empty annotation is required:

 ```javascript
 /* elm-pkg-js
 */
 ```

 ### Tooling auto-generation